The Black Square

 The doorbell kept up its ear-splitting buzz as Dave Callow bounded down the stairs to answer it.
 He was fresh out of the shower, wearing only a hastily belted white robe and frantically rubbing his brown hair with a towel.
 He was expecting a delivery and this was probably it.
 A new mother-board for his PC.
 Without it, he couldn’t finish his latest book; and with his publisher demanding a final draft by next Friday, he really needed to get it fixed and start clickety-clacking on the keyboard like somebody demented.

 Throwing his towel over one shoulder, Callow reached out and twisted the latch on the front door.
 The bell was still buzzing like a wasp in a jam-jar, grating his nerves.
 He opened it and squinted against the glare of hot sunshine that stabbed into his eyes.
 Writing for a living had made him practically house-bound, lazy even.
-For him, strenuous exercise was a brisk walk down to the off-license for a bottle of red wine at night.
+For him, strenuous exercise was a brisk walk down to the off-licence for a bottle of red wine at night.
 And he certainly wasn’t egotistical enough to sit in Starbucks, sipping espresso, pounding away on a laptop.

 I am a WRITER!
-Hear me ROAR!!
+Hear me ROAR!

 The faint smile that started to grow on Callow’s lips vanished quick-smart.
 There was no FedEx man standing on the doorstep waiting for a signature.
 Instead, there was a very thin and pale gentleman wearing a black double-breasted suit and saggy trilby hat.
 His face was long and gaunt, with jutting cheekbones and a puckered-up mouth.
 There was no colour to his skin at all.
 To Callow, it looked like old and crumbling window putty.
 But it was his eyes that really jolted the writer.
 They were ebony; like glistening pools of oil.
 No pupils.